-If you have any questions, contact Sara Allred, Scholars program coordinator, at firstname.lastname@example.org.
+If you have any questions, contact Sara Allred, Scholars Program Administrator, at firstname.lastname@example.org.

 You may also want to explore the links below to read about past Scholar Projects:

 2015-2016 Scholars’ projects – 2014-2015 Scholars’ projects – 2013-2014 Scholars’ projects — 2012-2013 Scholars’ projects — 2011-2012 Scholars’ projects — 2010-2011 Scholars’ projects — 2009-2010 Scholars’ projects — 2008-2009 Scholars’ projects — 2007-2008 Scholars’ projects